Manuvr/Digitabulum-Hardware/r2-DevKit/README.md

 # r2-DevKit

 This is a backplane PCB for Digitabulum.
-When combined with the [PowerPlant](../PowerPlant-Module) and [level shift](../SmallTools) modules, it has the same schematic as the [r2-Backplane](../r2-Backplane).
+When combined with the [PowerPlant](../PowerPlant-Module), it has the same schematic as the [r2-Backplane](../r2-Backplane).

 ## Intended usage